trilioData/triliovault-cfg-scripts/Datamover_Extension_Install_Guide.rst

   ii)Select which storage type you want to use to store your snapshots.
   TrilioVault supports NFS, Amazon S3 and Ceph S3.
 This would be your backup target type.

+  iii) Make sure that your compute nodes have connectivity to the Internet.
+  This is required because our yum, apt package repos are on cloud.

 **Note**: *Perform following steps on all compute nodes.*

 **2. Setup Trilio repository**